raspberrypilearning/clone-wars/en/step_5.md

 --- task ---

-When each hippo clone starts, pick a random speed and starting place before showing it on the screen.
+When each `Hippo` clone starts, pick a random speed and starting place for it.
+Then show the clone on the screen.

 ```blocks
 when I start as a clone